VectorInstitute/Computer_Vision_Project/image/README.md

 ```

 **Step2**:
 Go the github webpage to create the request.
-Add any comment you want, add John and Rex as the reviewers.
+Add any comment you want, add John and Rex or other team members as the reviewers.

 **Note:**
 Make sure in the pull request webpage, change the base branch to the "image" branch!